minimester/Project/project-code-along/README.md

     await pathQuestion()
 };
 ```
 Since there are three options, we want two of the choices to lead to other questions, and one to end the game.
-Let's use an `if/else` statement to control the logic of our game.
+This will be handled in `pathChoice` function.
+As you noticed, we pass in the answer the user selects.
+We will also leverage one the packages we haven't used yet.

 ```js
 async function pathQuestion() {